prior-technology/TransformerAlgebra/doc/contribution.md

 ### Finding: The Final Block Dominates

-Testing with pythia-160m-deduped reveals that the **final block (Δx^11) contributes ~95% of the logit** for all predictions, regardless of whether they are context-dependent or not.
+Testing with pythia-160m-deduped reveals that the **final block (Δx^11) contributes ~95% of the logit** for both the context-dependent and word-completion examples.

 ### Example 1: Context-Dependent Prediction